nrkno/core-components/packages/core-suggest/readme.md

               ajax="{String}"                           <!-- Optional.
 Fetches external data.
 See event 'suggest.ajax'.
 Example: 'https://search.com?q={{value}}' -->
               highlight="{'on' | 'off' | 'keep'}"       <!-- Optional override of highlighting matches in results.
 Defaults to 'on'. -->
               filter-disabled                           <!-- Optional.
 Disables built-in filtering of content from input value.
 Useful when you want to perform filtering yourself -->
+              live-region-shown-label                   <!-- Optional.
+Override text sent to aria-live region when suggestions are shown -->
+              live-region-empty-label                   <!-- Optional.
+Override text sent to aria-live region when suggestions are empty due to filter -->
+              live-region-count-label                   <!-- Optional.
+Override text sent to aria-live region when suggestions are counted as part of filtering -->
               hidden>                                   <!-- Use hidden to toggle visibility -->
   <ul>                                                  <!-- Can be any tag, but items should be inside <li> -->
     <li><button>Item 1</button></li>                    <!-- Items must be <button> or <a> -->